msolhab/azure-content/articles/machine-learning-data-science-process-sql-server-virtual-machine.md

 The above location based features can be further used to generate additional count features as described earlier.

-**TIP**
+> [AZURE.TIP]
 > 1. You can programmatically insert the records using your language of choice.
 You may need to insert the data in chunks to improve write efficiency [Check out the example of how to do this using pyodbc here](https://code.google.com/p/pypyodbc/wiki/A_HelloWorld_sample_to_access_mssql_with_python).
 > 2. Another alternative is to insert data in the database using [BCP utility](https://msdn.microsoft.com/en-us/library/ms162802.aspx)

 ####<a name="sql-aml"></a>Connecting to Azure Machine Learning